mindspore-ai/docs/docs/mindformers/docs/source_en/appendix/conf_files.md

 ### Model Configuration

-Since the configuration will vary from model to model, only the generic configuration of models in MindFormers is described here.
+Since the configuration will vary from model to model, only the generic configuration of models in MindSpore Transformers is described here.

 | Parameters              | Descriptions                                                                                                                                                                                                                      | Types   |
 |--------------------------------------------|--------------------------------------------------------------------------------------------------|------|